Shuangy's Kitchensink

 Apple Cider Donuts – Baked

 These are The Best Baked Apple Cider Donut ever!
-Packed with spiced apple cider and fall spices, this healthy donut recipe is the perfect dessert or breakfast this season. they are healthy, gluten-free, Paleo-friendly, and can be made Keto as well.
+Packed with spiced apple cider and fall spices, this healthy donut recipe is the perfect dessert or breakfast this season.
+They are baked with almond butter and almond flour, and sweetened by maple syrup, making them soft, fluffy and a little lighter than the traditional ones.

 They are so soft, moist, both dense and fluffy, and kind of gooey.
 These donuts will melt in your mouth!